top of page

-EXCELLENCE IN CRIMINAL DEFENSE
+EXCELLENCE IN CRIMINAL DEFENSE - KNOW AND PROTECT YOUR CONSTITUTIONAL RIGHTS

 Attorney Ciraulo will aggressively investigate every aspect of your case, pursue every available avenue of defense, and is prepared to zealously represent your legal interests.